juliemusyoki/phase-2-project/README.md

 ## Known Bugs
 - The application images may disappear.
+- Be sure to turn off any ad blockers for the app to be hosted.
 - Otherwise, the application works perfectly well with no bugs.

 ## Technologies used